Thomas Häßler: SV Salzburg (2003–2004)

 In 2003, Häßler signed a one-year contract with the Austrian club SV Salzburg.
 He made 19 appearances and reached a seventh place in the 2003–04 season before he announced his retirement.

 Overall, Häßler chalked up an entertaining 539 games and a total of 81 goals throughout a football career in which he was voted Footballer of the Year (Germany) in 1989 and 1992.
 Although he is considered one of the best German footballers of all time, he did not win a single major club title, having lost the UEFA Cup final with 1.
 FC Köln in 1986, the Coppa Italia final with AS Roma in 1993 and the DFB-Pokal final with Karlsruhe in 1996.

 International career

 For Germany, Häßler was capped 101 times, scoring 11 goals.
 Other than the two major tournament wins at the 1990 FIFA World Cup and the 1996 UEFA European Championship, he also played for his country at the 1994 and 1998 FIFA World Cups, Euro 92, and Euro 2000.

 He also won a bronze medal for West Germany at the 1988 Summer Olympics.
 He was the dominant figure of the Euro 92, displaying performances that were reminiscent of Diego Maradona's 1986 World Cup exploits.
 He displayed a specialty for scoring spectacular free kicks, tireless stamina and dazzling dribbling sprees, as Germany went on to reach the final of the tournament.

-He holds the record for the most player assists in a single World Cup tournament, with five assists in 1994 FIFA World Cup, alongside with Pelé (1970), Robert Gadocha (1974), Pierre Littbarski (1982) and Diego Maradona (1986).